Annamarie2019/deposit/confirm-deposit.md

 The following code:

-* Sets up the deposit by instantiating `web3`, assigning the endpoint URL, and assigning the `receivingAddress`
+* Sets up the deposit by instantiating `web3`, assigning the endpoint URL, and assigning the `receivingAddress`.
-* Subscribes to `pending transactions` to listen for deposit transactions and, if they are sent to the receiving address, labels them as "pending."
+* Subscribes to `pendingTransactions` to listen for deposit transactions and, if they are sent to the receiving address, labels them as "pending."
 * Subscribes to `newBlockHeaders` to get a block that is five blocks back from the block with the pending transactions.
 If they are sent to the receiving address, it labels each transaction as "confirmed" and provides the block number.